msv-lab/angelix/doc/TestAbstraction.md

 ## Instrumentation ##

-Angelix requires specifying output values in the source code of the subject program.
+Angelix requires specifying output expressions in the source code of the subject program.
 Consider a simple example:

     #include <stdio.h>